K-S-RAJESH-KUMAR/K-S-RAJESH-KUMAR/README.md

 ###

-<p align="left">I am currently pursuing B.E in Information Science Engineering at Jawaharlal Nehru New College of Engineering in Shimoga, Karnataka.</p>
+<p align="left">I'm a Systems Engineer at TCS with a strong passion for programming and technology.
+I hold a Bachelor's degree in Information Science and Engineering from Jawaharlal Nehru National College of Engineering, graduated in 2024.</p>

 ###